ktec/opencpn_extras/README.md

 As the repository grows we'll improve the directory structure.

-* icons
-	> to use these icons copy to your opencpn config directory
+* icons > to use these icons copy to your opencpn config directory
-* navigation
-	> waypoints/nav marks useful for navigational purposes
+* navigation > waypoints/nav marks useful for navigational purposes
-* weather
+* tides > data files for tide calculations
-	> layers relating to weather services or features
+* weather > layers relating to weather services or features

 Other great links